 Decline in overall horticulture farm labour use

 Data from the ABARES’ farm survey reported a decrease of 20% in total labour use since 2020, including both domestic and migrant workers.
-This is consistent with the declining number of Australian workers in key occupations (crop farmers, crop farm workers, and packers) in the ABS’s Labour Force Survey.
+This is consistent with the declining number of Australian workers in key occupations (crop farmers, crop farm workers, and packers) in the ABS’s Labour Force Survey and stakeholder feedback on recovery from the significant workforce disruption caused by the COVID-19 pandemic.

 Robust growing conditions are heralding high labour demand